Using social media marketing successfully for your business requires some forethought and planning.

 Twitter is a handy platform that brings everything together.
 It’s like a blog, but mini-sized in that you only get 140 characters to get your message across.
 Because one of our goals is to start conversations, Twitter is a great place for us to ask questions, offer quick solutions or showcase recent blog posts.
 You can easily link Twitter to your blog, so when you post new content, a link is generated on Twitter and shares it to your followers.

 Using strategic social media marketing has helped us build and grow The Mogul Mom community over the past five years.
 Social media can do the same for you if you take the time to determine your marketing goals and use the right social media platforms to help you reach them.
+If you need help choosing which social media venues will be the most effective for you, and how to use them to market your business, check out Get Social.

 What are your social media marketing goals and how do you achieve them?